turingschool/today/source/2014-06-23-no-investments.markdown

 **What's right for investors is orthogonal to what's right for students**.
 If we claim to be focused on the best possible outcomes for our students *and* take investment, then then we're lying to one side or another.
-And the side with the smaller wallet is the side that gets lied to.
+And the side with the "little guy" will lose.

 Is it hard to bootstrap while watching competitors take on huge investments?
 Of course.
 But this is too important.
 I've made compromises on my beliefs in the past,